 25th Anniversary of the Business Ethics Center (2018)

 In January 2017 my monograph on Ethics, Meaning, and Market Society was published by Routledge in New York.
-The book book discusses the new phenomena of late modernity/contemporary capitalism and explores the underlying reasons for the pervasive dominance of ‘unethics’ in our affairs in business and society.
+The book discusses the new phenomena of late modernity and contemporary capitalism, and explores the underlying causes for the pervasive dominance of ‘unethics’ in our business and societal affairs.

-By ‘unethics’ the book refers to a state of affairs in which actors tend to eliminate or minimize any kind of ethical considerations from their decisions, activities, or policies.
-The book argues that unethics is related to market overreach and the dominance of market values in all areas of social life and human activity.
-A correlate of this development is the emergence of an extremely individualistic, materialistic and narcissistic mindset that dictates the decisions and behavior of people and organizations.
+By “unethics” the book refers to a state of affairs in which actors tend to eliminate or minimize ethical considerations in their decisions, activities, or policies.
+The book argues that unethics is related to market overreach and the dominance of market values in all areas of social life.
+A correlate of this development is the emergence of an extremely individualistic, materialistic and narcissistic mindset that guides the decisions and behavior of people and organizations.
 The result is an increase in social inequality, welfare malaise, and moral transgressions on the one hand, and the drastic degradation of the biosphere (climate change, biodiversity loss, and the collapse of ecosystems) on the other.

 I celebrated my 60th birthday on May 2018.
 For this ocassion my friends and colleagues published a book in honor of me at Springer entitled Art, Spirituality and Economics.
 Liber Amicorum for Laszlo Zsolnai.

-The book offers a selection of essays concerned with the ethical, spiritual and aesthetic context within which economics as a social studies discipline should be situated in order to avoid the sort of dehumanising consequences that theories based on utility maximisation and rational choice necessarily entail.
-It presents the economic activities of human beings not as some sort of preordained obedience to universal laws that operate independently of other human concerns, but, rather, as a part of the human desire for the Aristotelian good life.
-It looks at the various considerations –moral, spiritual and aesthetic – that take part in the formation of economic decisions in sharp contrast with theories that purport to explain economic phenomena solely on the basis of utility maximisation.
+The book offers a selection of essays concerned with the ethical, spiritual and aesthetic context within which economics should be situated to avoid the dehumanising consequences that theories based on utility maximisation and rational choice necessarily entail.
+It presents the economic activities of human beings not as preordained obedience to universal laws, but, rather, as a part of the human desire for the good life.
+It looks at the various considerations –moral, spiritual and aesthetic – that take part in the formation of economic decisions.

 The book was presented in Leuven in the European SPES Annual Conference on May 24, 2018.
 In my response I reflected on the importance of friendship.
-I noted that friedship is perhaps the highest quality of human relationship that we can achieve in this material world and recalled that Aristotle describes perfect friendship that individuals recognize each other as good characters, spend time with each other, and engage in activities that exercise virtues.
-I referred to the European SPES Institute as a society of friends working on a noble cause, that is, promoting the primacy of the spiritual over the material, and making a contribution to the flourishing of life (including human, non-human and future life) in different fields of social activities such as economics, business, politics, and art.
+I noted that friedship is perhaps the highest quality of human relationship and recalled that Aristotle describes perfect friendship that individuals recognize each other as good characters, spend time with each other, and engage in activities that exercise virtues.
+I referred to the European SPES Institute as a society of friends working on a noble cause, that is, promoting the primacy of the spiritual over the material, and making a contribution to the flourishing of life (including human, non-human and future life) in different fields of social activities.

 In September 2018 our book on Economic Objects and the Objects of Economics was published by Springer.
-The book demonstrates that the ontology of mainstream economics is rather simplistic and hence misleading and argues for a richer, more realistic ontology for economics which may lead to better economic practices and policies serving human flourishing in sustainable ways.
+The book demonstrates that the ontology of mainstream economics is rather simplistic and hence misleading, and argues for a richer, more realistic ontology for economics which may lead to better economic practices and policies.
 The book brings together leading economists and other social scientists to analyse and critically evaluate the ontological issues in economics.
 Contributors include Peter Rona (Oxford), Tony Lawson (Cambridge), Daniel M. Hausman (Wisconsin-Madison), David Colander (Middlebury), and Bruno S. Frey (Zurich).

 My own contribution is entitled “Economic Actors and the Ultimate Goal of the Economy”.
 It shows that the working of the economy is far more complex than mainstream economics depicts.
 The paper suggests that we should minimally consider the following types of economic actors: individuals, organizations, communities, networks, and robots (or algorithms).
-It is argued that among economic actors at least four basic types of interactions can be identified: market exchange, bureaucratic coordination, ethical transaction, and aggressive action.
+According to Janos Kornai four basic types of interactions can be identified among economic actors, namely market exchange, bureaucratic coordination, ethical transaction, and aggressive action.
 Different types of interactions may be combined but “crowding in” and “crowding out” effects may happen among them.
-For example, market exchange may crowd out ethical transaction or bureaucratic coordination may crowd out market exchange.
-The ultimate goal of the economic system is not to produce material gains but to provide livelihood for those who are involved.
+For example, market exchange may crowd out ethical transaction and bureaucratic coordination may crowd out market exchange.
 Just and sustainable prosperity can be considered as the ultimate goal of the economy against which the performance of any economic system should be measured.

-On December 4, 2018 we celebrated the 25th Anniversary of the Business Ethics Center of Corvinus University of Budapest that I founded with Professor Jozsef Kindler in 1993.
+On December 4, 2018 we celebrated the 25th Anniversary of the Business Ethics Center of Corvinus University of Budapest.

 In the international conference dedicated to our anniversary I presented the 25 year Report of the Business Ethics Center.
-Peter Rona (University of Oxford), Josep Lozano (ESADE Barcelona), Eleanor O’Higgins (University College Dublin and London School of Economics), Knut Ims (Norvegian School of Economics, Bergen), Antonio Tencati (University of Brescia and Bocconi University Milan), and Nel Hofstra (Erasmus University Rotterdam) gave presentations and discussed topics such as economics as a moral science and how to humanize management education.
+Peter Rona (University of Oxford), Josep Lozano (ESADE Barcelona), Eleanor O’Higgins (University College Dublin), Knut Ims (NHH Norvegian School of Economics, Bergen), Antonio Tencati (University of Brescia & Bocconi University Milan), and Nel Hofstra (Erasmus University Rotterdam) gave presentations and discussed topics such as economics as a moral science and how to humanize management education.

 Based on decades long research the main findings of the Business Ethics Center can be summarized as follows: